trickstercache/trickster/docs/tracing.md

 ## Configuration

-Trickster allows the operator to configure multiple tracing configurations, which can be associated into each Origin configuration by name.
+Trickster allows the operator to configure multiple tracing configurations, which can be associated into each Backend configuration by name.

 The [example config](https://github.com/tricksterproxy/trickster/blob/v1.1.2/examples/conf/example.full.yaml#L508) has exhaustive examples of configuring Trickster for distributed tracing.